AlexisTessier/node-module-starterkit/README.md

 node-module-starterkit
 ======================

-A git starterkit for writing a node module
+A git starterkit to write a node module

 **Important:** If you want from the script that it automatically set the travis-npm-release-encrypted-api-key variable, you must :